-Most walkathons and bikeathons take roughly 6-8 months to plan and execute.
+Most walkathons, bikeathons, and runathons take roughly 6-8 months to plan and execute.

 If you’re wanting to host a Turkey Trot in November, you may want to start planning between March and May.
 Or, you could look at it the other way: if you start planning now, you’ll want to pick your date about 6 months out.